hilaryrowe/documentation3/OeeCalcsWithSm.md

 # OEE Calculations with Sight Machine

- Overall Equipment Effectivness (OEE) calculations are measured by creating objects based on cycles and downtime and then calculating:
+ Overall Equipment Effectivness (OEE) calculations are measured by creating objects based on cycles and downtime and then gb calculating:

  * availability
  * output